majianjia/nnom/docs/A Temporary Guide to NNoM.md

 **Current work around**

+**Work around 1**

-1. If the Inception has only one single buffer layer, always hook the single buffer layer at the end.
+If the Inception has only one single buffer layer, always hook the single buffer layer at the end.
 For example, instead of doing `MaxPool - Conv2D - Conv2D`, do `Conv2D - Conv2D - MaxPool`

-Additionally, MaxPool & AvgPool are not single buffer layer but they will destroy the input buffer as mentioned with input-destructive.
-So they should be treated same as single buffer layers.
 ~~~C
 // the codes are faked and simplified, please rewrite them according to corresponding APIs.